ARM-software/psa-api/doc/crypto/api/keys/policy.rst

 Key usage flags
 ---------------

 The usage flags are encoded in a bitmask, which has the type `psa_key_usage_t`.
-Five kinds of usage flag can be specified:
+There are two kinds of usage flag:

+1. Key-management usage flags.

-*   The extractable flag `PSA_KEY_USAGE_EXPORT` determines whether the key material can be extracted from the cryptoprocessor, or copied outside of its current security boundary.
+    -   The extractable flag `PSA_KEY_USAGE_EXPORT` determines whether the key material can be extracted from the cryptoprocessor, or copied outside of its current security boundary.
-*   The copyable flag `PSA_KEY_USAGE_COPY` determines whether the key material can be copied into a new key, which can have a different lifetime or a more restrictive policy.
+    -   The copyable flag `PSA_KEY_USAGE_COPY` determines whether the key material can be copied into a new key, which can have a different lifetime or a more restrictive policy.
-*   The cacheable flag `PSA_KEY_USAGE_CACHE` determines whether the implementation is permitted to retain non-essential copies of the key material in RAM.
+    -   The cacheable flag `PSA_KEY_USAGE_CACHE` determines whether the implementation is permitted to retain non-essential copies of the key material in RAM.
 This policy only applies to persistent keys.
 See also :secref:`key-material`.

+2. Cryptographic-operation usage flags.

-*   The following usage flags determine whether the corresponding operations are permitted with the key:
+    The following usage flags determine whether the corresponding cryptographic operations are permitted with the key:

     -   `PSA_KEY_USAGE_ENCRYPT`
     -   `PSA_KEY_USAGE_DECRYPT`